AtharvaVengurlekar/Face_Detection_Recognition_Attendance_System/README.md

 This project includes two face-recognition models that I trained on a custom dataset of 48,000 images (16k + 32k) to achieve high-accuracy embeddings for the attendance system.

 1. trained_on_16k+32k_images.pt (PyTorch Model)
-A) A full-precision model trained using the complete dataset.
+- ** A full-precision model trained using the complete dataset.
 B) Best used for further training, fine-tuning, or standard inference
 C) Provides highest accuracy
 D) Suitable for research, experimentation, or re-training